mwwoodworth/brainops-ai-agents/README.md

 3. Push to GitHub
 4. Render auto-deploys

-This is the RIGHT architecture for permanent, scalable AI operations.
+This is the RIGHT architecture for permanent, scalable AI operations.# Deploy trigger: Wed Sep 17 02:50:36 PM MDT 2025